Los Angeles Dog Trainers

 3. A trainer should never guarantee results.
 Guaranteeing results as a dog trainer is unethical and impossible.
 The APDT code of ethics clearly states: "Members refrain from giving guarantees regarding the outcome of training, because there is no sure way to guarantee the cooperation and performance of all parties involved and because the knowledge of animal behavior is incomplete."

-4. Dog trainers that spend more time promoting books, products, doing TV/ Radio shows or seminars than training dogs should be avoided.
+4. Dog trainers who spend more time promoting books, products, doing TV/ Radio shows or seminars than training dogs should be avoided.

 5. If a trainer tries to separate you from your dog claiming that they can get results faster without you being around this is a clear sign of incompetence.

 8. Stay away from dog trainers that have no professional affiliations.
-They should be affiliated with the APDT, the NADOI or another similar association.
+They should be affiliated with the APDT, the NK9DTA, the NADOI or another similar association.

 9. Avoid any trainer that admits to using aggressive tactics or force to train a dog.